realA10001986/AmigaDSP3210/README.md

 GALs: The pld and jed files for U122, U123, U124 and U701 for the AA3000+.
 Some bugs of the originals in the Haynie archives have been fixed.

-Numerous tests showed that GAL speed is important.
+Numerous tests showed that GAL speed and type are important.
+The test group settled for ATFs because they are available as new parts.

 The recommended combination is ATF22V10C-5JX for U122, U123, U124 and for U701
 - either ATF16V8-7JU with the "NEW" PLD (works with 68030 and many accelerators; notably not CSMK3 and CSPPC),
 - or ATF16V8BQL-15JU with the non-"NEW" PLD (works with 68030 and many accelerators; notable not CSMK2 and WarpEngine).